Visalan-H/malaria-cell-recognition/README.md

 To develop a deep neural network for Malaria infected cell recognition and to analyze the performance.

 ## Problem Statement and Dataset
+It involves achieving high accuracy in classifying malaria-infected cells versus uninfected cells to aid in the diagnosis of malaria from microscopic images.
+Your task would be to optimize the model, possibly by tuning hyperparameters, trying different architectures, or using techniques like transfer learning to improve classification accuracy.
 ## Neural Network Model

 Include the neural network model diagram.